The Best ETFs to Buy Now

 Finding the best ETFs to buy in an uncertain market environment can seem like a tall task, but these five picks are a good place to start.

-We kept all of these factors in mind as we built this list of the best ETFs to buy now.
+We kept all these factors in mind as we built this list of the best ETFs to buy now.

 How do you choose the best ETFs to buy?

 To start, it's generally a good idea to stick to broad-based ETFs.
-You don't have to put your entire portfolio in an S&P 500 index fund, though doing so isn't necessarily a bad idea, particularly if your account is modest in size and diversification is difficult.
+You don't have to put your entire portfolio in an S&P 500 index fund, though doing so isn't necessarily a bad idea, particularly if your account is modest in size, and diversification is difficult.

 But it makes sense to keep those positions relatively small while leaving the bulk of your portfolio in more diversified ETFs.